podium-lib/podlet/README.md

 });
 ```

-This route will then respond with something like:
+The route will then respond with something like:

 ```json
 {